Q-SAM2: Accurate Quantization for Segment Anything Model 2: Technical Appendices and Supplementary Material

-To better analyze the behavior of our calibration method introduced in Section~\ref{sec:Calib}, we implemented Equation~\ref{eq:regularization} within the linear layer \textit{cut.blocks.21.mlp.layers.1} of the image encoder in the B+ model.
-Calibration was performed by applying the regularized pseudoinverse formulation to batches of 50 images while systematically varying the regularization hyperparameter \(\lambda\).
-For each value of \(\lambda\), we computed a calibrated weight matrix \(\mathbf{\hat{W}}_\lambda\).
+To better analyze the behavior of our calibration method introduced in Section~\ref{sec:VRC}, we implement Equation~\ref{eq:regularization} within the linear layer \textit{cut.blocks.21.mlp.layers.1} of the image encoder in the B+ model.
+Calibration is performed by applying the regularized pseudoinverse formulation to batches of 50 images, chosen uniformly at random, while systematically varying the regularization hyperparameter \(\lambda\).
+For each value of \(\lambda\), we compute a calibrated weight matrix \(\mathbf{\hat{W}}_\lambda\in \mathbb{R}^{d_{\text{out}}\times d_{\text{in}}}\).